Shaifalim02/What-Happens-When-You-Sign-Into-Outlook-Microsoft-365-Desktop-App-/README.md

 ---

+### 🛠️ 8.
+What’s Inside the OST?
+It contains your:
+- Emails 📧
+- Calendar 📅
+- Contacts 👥
+- Tasks ✅

+Any changes you make offline (reply, delete, draft) are **synced back to the server** the next time you're connected.

+---

 ### 🔄 9.
 Background Sync
 Outlook constantly syncs the **OST file** with **Exchange Online** in the background to ensure you're always up to date across all devices.